microfeed/microfeed/README.md

 * Self-hosted YouTube: a feed of videos
 * Self-hosted personal website: a custom web page with a feed of any links.
 E.g., [wenbin.org](https://www.wenbin.org/)
 * Self-hosted content curation site: a feed of article links.
-* Self-hosted mMarketing site: a custom web page with updates / press coverage / changelogs.
+* Self-hosted marketing site: a custom web page with updates / press coverage / changelogs.
 E.g., [feedkit.org](https://www.feedkit.org/)

 Cloudflare Pages is a serverless platform to build websites.
 We use Cloudflare Pages to host and run the code.

 Cloudflare R2 is a storage for media files like images, audios, and videos.
 We use R2 to host and serve media files.

+Cloudflare D1 is a SQLite database.
+We use D1 to store metadata.

+Cloudflare Zero Trust is a set of tools to do access control.
+We use Zero Trust to provide login to the admin dashboard.

 Cloudflare provides very generous free usage quota.
 For personal or small-business-level usage, it's unlikely that you need to pay Cloudflare.
-In other words, you use FeedKit + Cloudflare for free hosting!
+In other words, you use microfeed + Cloudflare for free hosting!

 ## Install FeedKit to Cloudflare Pages

 Roughly you'll do these steps:

-1. Fork FeedKit repo to your own GitHub.
+1. Fork microfeed repo to your personal (or organizational) GitHub account.
 2. Get Cloudflare API tokens and save them as secrets on your forked GitHub repo.
 3. Run the predefined GitHub Action in your forked GitHub repo to deploy code to Cloudflare Pages, which needs to use those secrets on Step 2.
 4. Make a few clicks on Cloudflare's dashboard to setup custom domains and some security stuffs.